Rabuka signals Saukuru should stand down

 Prime Minister Sitiveni Rabuka has delivered his strongest indication yet that Sports Minister Jese Saukuru should voluntarily stand aside as investigations intensify into the Fiji Sports Council travel controversy.

-The issue centers on the alleged use of a Fiji Sports Council contra arrangement with Fiji Airways to facilitate travel for Saukuru’s wife to New Zealand.
+The issue centres on the alleged use of a Fiji Sports Council contra arrangement with Fiji Airways to facilitate travel for Saukuru’s wife to New Zealand.

-When questioned today, the Prime Minister confirmed he had already advised Saukuru not to interfere with the ongoing investigation.
+When questioned, the Prime Minister confirmed he had already advised Saukuru not to interfere with the ongoing investigation.

 But he went further, pointedly referencing the precedent set by Home Affairs Minister Pio Tikoduadua, who voluntarily stepped down while under investigation last year.